AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-paths-calc-columns.md

 ## Wrapping up {#wrapup}

 By the end of this article you should now feel comfortable creating paths for calculated columns in your Data Warehouse.
-If you are still unsure about a particular path, remember that you can always use the Support button in your Magento BI account to get assistance.
+If you are still unsure about a particular path, remember that you can always use the Support button in your MBI account to get assistance.